ProgramCrafter/salsa-iwj-otter/docs/bundles.rst

               /^^^^^^^^^^^^^      /^^^^^^^^^^ ^^^^^^^^^^^^^^^^\
      game (instance) name     game spec name       bundle file'

-The zipfile will be uploaded the server, and then Otter will look for the game spec ``stoat-fest`` amongst its builtin games and also in the zipfile.
+The zipfile will be uploaded to the server, and then Otter will look for the game spec ``stoat-fest`` amongst its builtin games and also in the zipfile.
 Probably, ``stoat-fest`` is ``specs/stoat-fest.game.toml`` in the zipfile, and it will refer to piece elements also found there.